frossm/getopt.btm/README.md

 ## DISCLAIMER ##
 In no way does this tool attempt to be directly compatible with UNIX GetOpt.
 It does a similar thing, but customized to work in a batch environment.

 Secondly, this is free software and there is no warrantee at all, implied or otherwise.
 Use at your own risk.
-Don't blow up the internet please.
+Don't bring down the internet please.

 ## CALLING GETOPT.BTM ##
 In order for GetOpt to do its job, it has to be called from your source batch file.
-This is done near the top of the source file as follows:
+This is done near the top of the file as follows:

 ```
 #!batch